Beknazar007/Bekiproj/readme.md

-# Quote Shop.
+# Kantin Foods.
-## Simple shop project with Spring framework.
+## Simple project with Spring framework.

 by Saitov Beknazar.